 Since returning to the private sector in 2001, Mr. Crimmins has successfully represented public companies, directors, senior corporate officers, financial services firms and their professionals, Big Four accountants and others in a wide range of securities cases.
 These have included SEC matters charging financial reporting violations, insider trading, market manipulation, and violations of rules governing broker-dealers, investment advisers and investment companies.
 On multiple occasions he has obtained SEC “termination letters” closing investigations as to clients without enforcement action following Wells notices.

 Mr. Crimmins is the Chair of the Federal Bar Association’s Securities Law Section and its Executive Council, and also the Chair of the D.C.
 Bar’s Committee on Broker-Dealer Regulation and SEC Enforcement.
 He has been recognized by “Chambers USA: America's Leading Lawyers for Business” as a “key individual” for securities regulation - enforcement; by “Best Lawyers in America” for securities litigation and securities regulation; and by “Washington D.C.
 Super Lawyers” for securities litigation.
-He has testified twice before Congress on SEC matters, is regularly quoted by the national news media, speaks on CLE panels, and frequently publishes updates and articles on securities enforcement and litigation, including a forthcoming article in the Columbia Business Law Review on the shifting liability lines in insider trading cases.
+He has testified twice before Congress on SEC matters, is regularly quoted by the national news media, speaks on CLE panels, and frequently publishes updates and articles on securities enforcement and litigation, including a recently published article in the Columbia Business Law Review on the shifting liability lines in insider trading cases.

 Professional Leadership Activities